-To study the trade-off between the accuracy and density of pseudo ground truth depth maps, we measured the accuracy of the monocular depth network according to the confidence threshold $\tau$.
-Fig. \ref{fig:9} shows the RMSE(lin) and Abs rel of pseudo ground truth depth maps and monocular depth maps.
-As mentioned above, the pseudo ground truth depth map with a lower density tends to be more accurate.
-However, using more accurate pseudo ground truth depth maps does not necessarily lead to a higher accuracy in the monocular depth network.
-Since semi-dense pseudo ground truth depth maps often have no valid depth values around object boundaries or thin objects, the monocular depth networks trained with such semi-dense depth maps may fail to recover reliable depth values around these regions.
+Fig.~\ref{fig:13} shows the accuracy measurements of the monocular depth network according to the confidence threshold $\tau$.
+Fig.~\ref{fig:13} shows the RMSE(lin) and Abs rel of pseudo ground truth depth maps and monocular depth maps. { We use a stereo confidence map to identify inaccurate depth values (Fig.~\ref{fig:8}) and avoid these values when training the monocular depth estimation network.
+Here, we investigate the inference accuracy of the monocular depth estimation according to the density of the pseudo-ground-truth depth maps.
+Training with more accurate pseudo-ground-truth depth maps (yet with a lower density) does not necessarily increase the accuracy of the monocular depth estimation.
+We achieved the best monocular depth accuracy when the density of the pseudo-ground-truth depth maps was approximately 80\% with the confidence threshold $\tau=0.3$.
+The monocular depth accuracy deteriorates when the density becomes 100\%, that is, confidence is not used in (1) with the setting $\tau = 0$.
+Refer to Fig.~\ref{fig:12} for the relationship between the density and the stereo confidence threshold $\tau$.
+As shown in Fig.~\ref{fig:12}, a pseudo-ground-truth depth map with a lower density tends to be more accurate.} However, using more accurate pseudo-ground-truth depth maps does not necessarily increase the accuracy of a monocular depth network.
+This is because semi-dense pseudo-ground-truth depth maps often have no valid depth values around object boundaries or thin objects, in which case the monocular depth networks trained with these semi-dense depth maps may fail to recover reliable depth values around these regions.

-The monocular depth accuracy of density 80\% is better than that of 100\%.
-However, when the density of the pseudo ground truth depth maps is about 72\%, the monocular depth accuracy becomes worse even though the pseudo ground truth depth maps are more accurate.
-This indicates that there is the trade-off between the density and accuracy of the pseudo ground truth depth maps.
-In our experiment, the monocular depth network achieves the best accuracy when the density is about 80$\%$ ($\tau=0.3$).
-We generated pseudo ground truth training data using $\tau=0.3$ for all KITTI, Cityscapes and DIML/CVL datasets.
+The monocular depth accuracy at 80\% is higher than that at 100\%.
+However, when the density of the pseudo-ground-truth depth maps is approximately 72\%, the monocular depth accuracy deteriorates even though the pseudo-ground-truth depth maps are more accurate.
+This indicates that a tradeoff exists between the density and accuracy of the pseudo-ground-truth depth maps.
+In our experiment, the monocular depth network achieved the best accuracy when the density was approximately 80$\%$ ($\tau=0.3$).
+We generated pseudo-ground-truth training data using $\tau=0.3$ for all datasets.